MicrosoftDocs/SupportArticles-docs/support/developer/webapps/aspnetcore/practice-troubleshoot-linux/2-1-create-configure-aspnet-core-applications.md

 - Wget is smart enough to follow this redirect and make a new request to `https://localhost:5001`.
 - You connect successfully again.
 However, `wget` doesn't trust the SSL certificate.
 Therefore, the connection fails.

 The `wget` command recommends that you work around this issue by using the `--no-check-certificate` switch to connect insecurely.
 However, this approach involves SSL certificate settings that are **out-of-scope** for this training.
 Instead, you can configure your ASP.NET Core application so that it won't redirect the HTTP requests to HTTPS.
-If you're familiar with ASP.NET Core application development (or just configuration), you may already know how to do this: Edit the *Startup.cs* file to remove the redirection configuration.
+If you're familiar with ASP.NET Core application development (or just configuration), edit the **Startup.cs** file to remove the redirection configuration.

 ## Edit files by using vi